eembc/energyrunner/README.md

 This most likely means you are using a Joulescope on a Mac M1.
 The current version of the GUI does not support M1 silicon natively, so the USB code has to go through a translation, which slows it down considerably.
 It is recommended to use an x86 Mac, Linux, or Windows machine.
 This is currently [issue #21](https://github.com/eembc/energyrunner/issues/21).

+### Fractured Messages from the IO Manager

+When measuring energy, the DUT is electrically isolated from the system, and uses the IO Manager to relay messages from its UART to the host.
+The IO Manager is half-duplex, which means if it is sending commands to the DUT, and the DUT is sending back data at the same time, there will be corruption.
+Typically this will appear as the DUT reporting an error like `e-?<partialtext>` where the *partial text* is whatever part of the transmitted message was seen by the DUT.
+The run scripts inside the GUI are specifically designed to use a send/acknowledge protocol to avoid contention.
+However, if you have added debug messages to your DUT, these might interfere, especially if they occur after the acknowledge `m-ready\r\n` from the DUT.
+If you are seeing these errors, it is most likely related to debug message placement, try moving them before the acknowledge message.

 # Bill of Materials

 | Component | Product | Links |